-The importance of sector definitions
+The importance of sector definitions for earnings experts in the Loss of Earnings Field

 A key differential should be made between the informal, formal and corporate sectors of employment in South Africa.